pranavgurditta/PHP/README.md

 I have done the following questions and the number of the question signifies the problem that is solved.
 Generally every solution has a separate html and php file.
+You could see php.docx (an MS-Word file) to see the output alongwith the codes

 1. Create a PHP page using functions for comparing three integers and print the largest number.